LADI/jack-audio-connection-kit-docs/WalkThrough_Dev_SimpleAudioClient.md

 		free (ports);

-If you kill this program you'll see xruns for shure.
+If you kill this program you'll see xruns for sure.
 Better call jack_client_close( client ) via atexit(..).

 		/* keep running until stopped by the user */